Beng1997/hw_sw_opt/README.md

 # Hardware and Software Optimization

-This repository contains small, focused experiments comparing standard Python benchmarks (from pyperformance) with hand-written or alternative implementations, plus tooling to profile them with Linux perf and visualize results via FlameGraphs.
+This repository contains small, focused experiments comparing standard Python benchmarks (from pyperformance) with hand-written or alternative implementations, plus tooling to profile them with Lin[...]

 ## Current Repository Structure